Built for Zero Starter Kit

 WHERE TO GET STARTED:

-Audience: Frontline staff, folks who are entering data into HMIS, CES leads, HMIS administrators, and data analysts/data leads.
+Audience: Frontline staff, folks who are entering data into HMIS, CES leads, HMIS administrators, data analysts/data leads, system leaders, and elected officials.

 Data-informed practice and continuous system improvement